-President Biden has extended student loan relief until January 31, 2022.
-This means payments for federal student loans won’t be due until as early as February 1, 2022.
+President Biden has extended student loan relief through May 1, 2022.
+This means payments for federal student loans won’t be due until as early as May 1, 2022.

 With growing concerns over student loan debt, the government has taken the following steps to address this issue:

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, which allows 529 plan withdrawals of up to $10,000 annually to pay down student loans.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, which paused federal student loan payments through Sept.
 30, 2021, and temporarily set the federal student loan interest rate to 0%.
 It allowed employers to contribute up to $5,250 in tax-exempt student loan repayment through Dec.
 31, 2020.

 The Consolidated Appropriations Act, 2021 (CAA), which extended the CARES Act provisions to allow employers to make tax-exempt loan-repayment contributions of up to $5,250 through 2025.
 Employers and loan holders are strongly advocating that Congress make these contributions a permanent benefit.

 Employers can see the mental strain that employee debt can cause.
 Financial stress can impact performance and productivity at work.
 Employers can alleviate some of this stress by offering benefits that help their employees pay down their debt.